HewlettPackard/oneview-ansible/oneview-ansible.md

 ## oneview_enclosure_env_config_facts
-Retrieve facts about the environmental configuration of one enclosure.
+Retrieve the facts about the environmental configuration of one enclosure.

 #### Synopsis
- Retrieve facts about the settings that describe the environmental configuration (supported feature set, calibrated minimum & maximum power, location & dimensions, ...) of the enclosure resource.
+ Retrieve the facts about the settings that describe the environmental configuration (supported feature set, calibrated minimum and maximum power, location and dimensions, ...) of the enclosure resource.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9